-Oils are solvents for cannabinoids like THC and CBD.
+Oils are solvents for cannabinoids like CBD and THC.
 They are also excellent solvents for terpenes too.
-You can make your own marijuana infused oil at home with things you already have in your kitchen.
+Yes, we sell an infused topical oil but you can make your own hemp infused oil at home with things you already have in your kitchen.
 It can be used as an edible or topical.
 That’s right: you can eat it or rub it on.

-The first step in making any infused oil is to decarb the marijuana or hemp first.
-The plant makes THC-A and CBD-A, the acid forms.
-Heating it converts it to THC and CBD.
+The first step in making any infused oil is to decarb the hemp first.
+The plant makes CBD-A, the acid form.
+Heating it converts it to TCBD.

 How much should you eat?
 Start with a small amount first and adjust the serving size up or down as needed.
 It may take as long as an hour or more to feel the full effect so be patient.

 Coarsely crumble the decarboxylated hemp.
 Fill a Mason jar half full of hemp and enough oil to cover it plus an inch more.
 Put the lid on the jar and place it in a pan of water, making a water bath.
 Heat the water to just below boiling for 1 hour.
 Turn off the burner and allow it to cool slowly.

 Coconut oil is a good oil and contains approx. 50% lauric acid so it’s heart healthy.
 It tastes good, has a high heating point, and doesn’t go rancid quickly.
 Use organic coconut oil (it’s worth the extra price).

 Strain the oil to remove the plant material.
 Be sure to press all of the oil out of the hemp.
 A quick way to strain it is to use a french press coffee maker.
 Or you can use cheesecloth or a jelly bag if you’re so inclined.

 At this point the infused oil can be eaten as is, used as an ingredient when cooking, or used as a topical (salve, lotions, etc.).
 You can cook with the oil as long as the temperature is less than the boiling point of CBD, 315° F. Add coco butter to solidify it when making suppositories.